andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Luckily members of the [greater web community were quick in helping me resolve this problem](https://github.com/withastro/astro/issues/5458).

-Fortunately, there were no nasty surprises that popped up that held up progress.
+Fortunately, there were no other nasty surprises.
 In fact, thanks to the time taken during the research phase, I was able to code pretty much non-stop with very little in the way of friction.

 Even after all that coding, things aren’t done yet.
 The rollout phase can be a tall hurdle to jump over.
 Fortunately, the Open UI team were involved with the QA, and managed to discover a number of smaller problems.
-I want to give thanks to the folks who spotted a few things I missed, including:
+I want to give thanks to the folks who spotted things I missed, including:

 - IDs and links to headers - Thanks Mason
 - Handling page redirects + content flashing - Thanks Jon Neal